xind14/reading-notes/code-401/Class29.md

 Adding on to what was learned in 201, components are like JavaScript functions.
 They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.

-### Component-Based Architecture

-1. What is a "component"?

-   - A replaceable and reusable set of functionality.
-It is a software object, interacting with other components.
-Components are designed to be independent, allowing them to be deployed and composed individually.

-### What is Props and How to Use it in React

-1. What is “props” short for?
-   - It is short for "properties."
-It is a special keyword used to pass data from one component to another.
+1. What are the key benefits of using a Django Custom User Model, and how does it differ from the default Django User Model?

+2. Explain the process of creating and implementing a Custom User Model in Django, including the necessary changes to settings.py and the required model fields.

+3. What is DjangoX and how does it complement or extend the functionality of Django?
+Provide an example use case for incorporating DjangoX in a project.

 ## Things I want to know more about